-In his Top 10 Data Mining Mistakes Dr. John Elder shares lessons learned from more than 20 years of data science consulting experience.
+In his Top 10 Data Science Mistakes Dr. John Elder shares lessons learned from more than 20 years of data science consulting experience.
 Avoiding these mistakes are cornerstones to any successful analytics project.
 In this blog about Mistake #0 you will learn that the less probable the interesting event is, the more data it takes to obtain enough to generalize a model to unseen cases, and why some projects probably should not proceed until enough critical data is gathered to make them worthwhile.

 Analyzing data to extract useful and enduring patterns remains a skill arguably more art than science.
 Pressure enhances the appeal of early apparent results, but it is all too easy to fool oneself.
 How can one resist the siren songs of the data and maintain an analysis discipline that will lead to robust results?
 It is essential to not: lack (proper) data, focus on training, rely on one technique, ask the wrong question, listen (only) to the data, accept leaks from the future, discount pesky cases, extrapolate (practically and theoretically), answer every inquiry, sample casually, or believe the best model.